Skip to main content

 This chapter presents a comprehensive analysis of the security that underpins the Bitlayer Rollup.
 We begin by introducing a general security model for BitVM-style smart contracts, followed by definitions and proofs of their safety and liveness properties.
 We then conduct a detailed analysis of the Bitcoin settlement security properties discussed in Chapter 3.
 Finally, we briefly described the inherent censorship resistance provided by decentralized networks.

 BitVM-style smart contracts follow a universal transaction graph structure.
-In this section, we provide a general security analysis applicable to all BitVM-style contracts, including the Bitlayer Rollup contract.
+In this section, we provide a general security analysis applicable to all BitVM-style contracts, including the Bitlayer settlement protocol.

 In a BitVM-style smart contract, at least three roles are required to collaborate:

-• Transaction Graph Proposer: The Proposer is responsible for initiating a contract instance, the Proposer must stake a predefined amount of BTC, serving as both a commitment and a deterrent against misbehavior.
+• Transaction Graph Proposer: The Proposer is responsible for initiating a contract instance.
+To do so, the Proposer must stake a predefined amount of BTC, serving as both a commitment and collateral against misbehavior.

 • Attesters: We assume there are nn Attesters, among whom mm are honest.
-The remaining nmn-m are semi-honest, meaning they follow the protocol and collaborate to construct the presigned signature but may behave unpredictably off-protocol, such as retaining keys after presigning.
-Each presigning requires the participation of at least nm+1n-m+1 Attesters.
+The remaining nmn-m are semi-honest, meaning that they follow the protocol and collaborate to construct the pre-signed signature but may behave unpredictably off-protocol, such as retaining keys after pre-signing, which may allow them to attempt signing additional unauthorized transactions after the pre-signing is completed.
+Each pre-signing requires the participation of at least nm+1n-m+1 Attesters.

 • Watchers: Watchers monitor the on-chain state submitted by the Proposer to ensure correctness.
-If misbehavior is detected, they can hold the Proposer accountable by invoking penalties on the staked BTC.
+If misbehavior is detected, they can issue a Challenge transaction to hold the Proposer accountable by invoking penalties on the staked BTC.
 The model assumes the existence of at least one rational, honest, and active Watcher.

 Additionally, we assume a synchronized network, where all communications between participants and the Bitcoin network occur within a known bounded time Δ\Delta.
 All participants are assumed to be rational and polynomial-time bounded, meaning all cryptographic tools used in the BitVM-style smart contract are secure.

-• Preceding Txs: The transactions provide the initial outputs necessary for the contract’s execution, which include the Proposer’s stake reserve and the Watcher’s reserve.
-The Attesters must validate the existence and correctness of these transactions before presigning.
+• Preceding Transactions: The transactions provide the initial outputs necessary for the contract’s execution, which include the Proposer’s stake reserve and the Watcher’s reserve.
+The Attesters must validate the existence and correctness of these transactions before pre-signing.

-• Presigned Txs: The transactions that Attesters need to presign, which determines the logic of the BitVM-style contract.
+• Pre-signed Transactions: The transactions that Attesters need to pre-sign, which determines the logic of the BitVM-style contract.

-• Sink Txs: The transactions, lacking outgoing edges in the DAG, signify the release of funds.
+• Sink Transactions: The transactions, lacking outgoing edges in the DAG, signify the release of funds.

 • Stake: The Proposer must stake a specified amount of BTC to initiate the contract. (dd BTC in the graph).